nzdevs/code-of-conduct/code-of-conduct.md

 We will respect confidentiality requests for the purpose of protecting victims of abuse.
-At our discretion, we may publicly name a person about whom we've received harassment complaints, or privately warn third parties about them, if we believe that doing so will increase the safety of DevOps NZ members or the general public.
+At our discretion, we may publicly name a person about whom we've received harassment complaints, or privately warn third parties about them, if we believe that doing so will increase the safety of NZ Devs members or the general public.
 We will not name harassment victims without their affirmative consent.

 ## Consequences